 What is a Feijoa Tree?

-Feijoa fruit trees and shrubs look best when they are when you prune them lightly.
+Feijoa fruit trees and shrubs look best when you prune them lightly.
 Clipping them into a formal shrub destroys their natural shape and reduces the fruit yield.
-It’s best to remove side branches that are less than 1 foot off the ground.
+It’s best to remove side branches that are less than 1 foot (31 cm.) off the ground.
 If you want to grow the plant as a tree rather than a shrub, remove the lower branches up to one-third of the tree’s height over a period of several years.

 Feijoa Growing Conditions

-Although it is considered hardy in U.S. Department of Agriculture plant hardiness zones 8 through 11, it can’t tolerate the high humidity of the Southeast.
-It withstands winter temperatures as low as 12 degrees Fahrenheit (-11 C.).
+Although it is considered hardy in U.S. Department of Agriculture plant hardiness zones 8 through 11, it can’t tolerate the high humidity of the southeast.
+It withstands winter temperatures as low as 12 degrees F. (-11 C.).
 In fact, the fruit tastes better when the tree is exposed to some freezing temperatures.

 Feijoa pineapple guava performs well in full sun or partial shade.
 It prefers rich, organic, well-drained soil with an acid or slightly alkaline pH.
 When the pH is too high, the leaves turn yellow.
 Newly planted and young trees need weekly watering in the absence of rain.
 As the tree matures, its drought tolerance increases.